Workers' Comp Claim Timeline

 If your worker’s compensation claim is accepted, payments will immediately begin for medical treatments.
 However, if you miss time from work, you will need to wait seven days after your injury to begin receiving partial wage replacement benefits.
 You will only be compensated for those first seven days if you miss work for at least 21 days following your injury.

-You have two years from the date of your injury to file a workers’ compensation claim with the Industrial Commission.
+North Carolina statutory limits allow you two years from the date of your injury to file a workers’ compensation claim with the Industrial Commission.
 If your claim is denied or you do not receive the full benefits you believe you are entitled to, you can dispute the case in a hearing before a Deputy Commissioner.
 But first, you will need to attend mediation to see if the dispute can be resolved with the help of a neutral third party.
 It’s a good idea to hire a workers’ compensation lawyer before the mediation stage.
 An attorney can advise you throughout the process and help you work toward a full and fair outcome for your case.

 If no agreement can be reached, it will take 30 to 60 days to get a hearing scheduled with a Deputy Commissioner.
 If you haven’t hired a workers’ compensation attorney already, Stewart Law Offices strongly recommends that you do so at this point.
 Hearings operate similarly to trials, with the opportunity to submit evidence and cross-examine witnesses.
 If the proper procedures and forms are not filed, the case could be dismissed.